 Con: The length of your trip depends on traffic, which can be slow!

 Follow the airport signs to the AirTrain, which runs 24/7.
 Take the AirTrain’s Jamaica Line to the Sutphin Blvd/Archer Avenue station.
 Here is where you will connect with the NYC subway system.
 From this station, take the E train toward Manhattan where you will have a variety of stops in Manhattan depending on where you need to go.
 Keep in mind, the E train will make several stops in Queens prior to crossing into the city.
-The most popular stops are at 42nd Street/ Times Square or the next stop, 34th St./Penn Station.
+The most popular stops are at 42nd Street/Times Square or the next stop, 34th St./Penn Station.
 At either of these stations you’ll have the option to transfer for free to other subway lines.
 Penn Station has a taxi stand if you plan to finish your journey in a cab.
-From JFK expect the ride to take about an hour and cost $7.75.
-The cost includes the $5.00 AirTrain fee and $2.75 for the subway ride.
-There is an addition $1.00 fee added to buy new MetroCard from an automated machine, but it is waived if you purchase it from an agent at the station.
+From JFK expect the ride to take about an hour and cost $11.40.
+The cost includes the $8.50 AirTrain fee and $2.90 for the subway ride.

 Follow the airport signs to the AirTrain which runs 24/7.
 Take the AirTrain to the Howard Beach/JFK Airport Stop and connect to the A train to Manhattan on the NYC subway.
-The fee is $7.75.
-The cost includes the $5 AirTrain fee and $2.75 for the subway ride.
-There is an addition $1.00 fee added to buy new MetroCard from an automated machine, but it is waived if you purchase it from an agent at the station.
+The fee is $11.40.
+The cost includes the $8.50 AirTrain fee and $2.90 for the subway ride.
 The Howard Beach line takes longer to get into Manhattan but it may be preferable if your destination is in lower Manhattan, below 14th Street.

 Pro: The cheapest ticket into the city.

-Con: Hauling your luggage can be a big challenge.
+Con: Hauling your luggage can be a challenge.

 Purchase your ticket ahead of time and have it ready on your phone.
 Follow the signs to Ground Transportation and look for the red signs that say NYC Express Bus.
 The bus leaves the terminal every 30 minutes.
 The bus stops at Grand Central Station, Times Square, and the Port Authority on trips into the city and only leaves from Grand Central and the Port Authority when heading back to JFK on the hour.
 Note: This bus runs only between the hours of 11 a.m. and 7 p.m.
 Cost of a one-way ticket is $19, round-trip is $35.